Hayley Scamurra

+She played college ice hockey at Northeastern from 2013 to 2017, recording 111 points in 123 games.
+She was named Hockey East Best Defensive Forward in her senior season and was a three-time Hockey East All-Academic Team selection.
+Before playing college hockey, she was one of the few American players to compete in the Ontario Junior women's league, playing for the Oakville Jr. Hornets and Burlington Jr. Barracudas.
 She is the daughter of former Washington Capitals player Peter Scamurra.
-Before playing college hockey, she was one of the only few American players to compete in the Ontario Junior women's league, playing for the Oakville Jr. Hornets and Burlington Jr. Barracudas.